drhdev/mdosnapshots/README.md

 ## Installation

-Follow the steps below to install and set up DoSnapshots on your Ubuntu 22.04 system.
+Follow the steps below to install and set up mdosnapshots on your Ubuntu 22.04 system.

 ### 1. Install doctl on Ubuntu 22.04

-`doctl` is the official command-line tool for managing DigitalOcean resources.
-DoSnapshots relies on `doctl` to interact with DigitalOcean's API.
+`doctl` is the official command-line tool for managing DigitalOcean resources. mdosnapshots relies on `doctl` to interact with DigitalOcean's API.

 #### Step-by-Step Installation: